 Students in K-4: Students bring cell phones to school at their own risk.
 The school is not responsible for lost or damaged phones.
 For students who bring cell phones must keep them turned off and kept in a book bag.
 Unauthorized use of a cell phone any time during the school day, including recess, will result in the confiscation of the phone.
 A parent or guardian will be required to pick up the phone.

 Students in 5-8: Students who bring a cell phone to school must turn-in the item to the homeroom teacher.
 Phones will be stored in the Main Office security safe during the school day and phones will be returned at the end of the school day.

 Collection of Monies

-Cash is the preferred method for any payment to the school.
-Credit cards will not be accepted.
-Personal checks will be accepted but there will be a $25.00 fee for any returned checks.
+Cash or money order the preferred method for any payment to the school.
+Credit cards and personal checks will not be accepted.

 Computer Acceptable Use Policy

 School computers have internet access to enhance and supplement the general curriculum.
 CPS has a Student Acceptable Use Policy which describes the proper and improper use of computers for students.
 This can be found on the CPS Website under "S" on the policy handbook page.
 Students violating the policy will be disciplined as outlined in the Student Code of Conduct a copy of which may be found in the Forms Library.

 Dress Code and Clothing